khonaktamov-cmyk/khonaktamov-cmyk/README.md

 ## 🔭 What I'm Currently Working On

-- **Project HR Analytics Dashboard:** Analyzing workforce data to understand employee demographics, turnover patterns, departmental performance, and key HR metrics using SQL, Python, and Power BI.
+- **Project: HR Analytics Dashboard-** Analyzing workforce data to understand employee demographics, turnover patterns, departmental performance, and key HR metrics using SQL, Python, and Power BI.
 - **Content Creation:**  Developing new tutorials on data visualization for my YouTube channel.

 ## 🌱 Currently Learning